Books about Managing Your Money.

-About ten years ago I randomly stumbled across a few money books at the public library.
-I have always enjoyed self help books, so decided to bring one home with me.
-I walked out of the library holding the Total Money Makeover by Dave Ramsey.
+About ten years ago I randomly stumbled across a few money books at the public library, I have always enjoyed self help books, so decided to bring one home with me.
+I walked out of the library holding the Total Money Makeover by Dave Ramsey and my life was forever changed.

 I have always been somewhat frugal….but I didn’t ever have control of my money.